The autofilter is a filter that can have its cut-off frequency altered either by the inputted signal or by its side-chain input (if used).

 dry/wet - The dry/wet parameter lets you blend between the original (dry) and the filtered signal (wet).
 Turning the dry/wet to 0% will mean that the signal will pass through the device unchanged.

-side-chain - If a second signal is inputed into the autofilter’s side-chain then the filter will react on the side-chain input instead of the main input signal.
+side-chain - If a second signal is inputted into the autofilter’s side-chain then the filter will react on the side-chain input instead of the main input signal.